Automotive

 • 4.
 S. Marino

-Stone church in honor of the Annunciation of the Blessed Virgin Mary
+Stone Church dedicated to the Annunciation of the Blessed Virgin Mary

 • 5.
 M. Andreevskoe

-The owners of the Andreevskoye estate at various times were the Musins-Pushkins, Kurakins, Volkonskys.
-The manor complex with a kitchen building, a stone shop and a landscape park was built in the style of Western European neo-Romanticism.
+The owners of the Andreevskoye estate at various times were the Musins-Pushkins, Kurakins, and Volkonskys.
+The manor complex with a kitchen building, a stone bench and a landscape park was built in the style of Western European neo-Romanticism.
 The English park with cascading ponds is inscribed in the picturesque relief of the Ild River.

 • 6.
 Verkhne-Nikulskoye village